pushpendra-choudhary/android-websockets/README.md

-Here I used to ws url(ws://echo.websocket.org) to setup websockets but if you want to see server side code you can check my nodejs based websockets implementation in websockets-nodejs repository.
+Here I used ws url(ws://echo.websocket.org) to setup websockets but if you want to see server side code you can check my nodejs based websockets implementation in websockets-nodejs repository.